kanadino/kanadino.github.io/README.md

 ## More Resources
 - [A Markdown tutorial][link 1]
 - [Modern technical writing: An introduction to software documentation][link 2], which is written by Andrew Etter.
-- [More information about GitHub Pages], [link 3] which is created by the GitHub team.
+- [More information about GitHub Pages][link 3], which is created by the GitHub team.

 [link 1]: https://www.markdowntutorial.com
 [link 2]: https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS